spicybung/DemonFF/README.md

 - **Renderware Compatibility**: DemonFF is planned to work with all Renderware .DFF files, offering support for various versions and features.

-- **Collision Editing**: Streamline collision model editing whether your workload is large or small; singularly, or mass import & export .COL's(.COL libraries soon).
+- **Collision Editing**: Streamline collision model editing whether your workload is large or small; singularly, or mass import & export .COL's(.COL archives, too).

 - **Animation Editing**: Import & export .IFP animation files - modify them or craft your own animations.